Beef Braciole is Italian comfort food at it’s best!

 Flank steak is versatile and can be cooked many different ways, but for this dish, braising it takes some time.

-I recommend 3 hours of cooking at minimum, the more the better.
-Don’t go nuts because it will break apart after 10-12 hours.
+I recommend 2-3 hours.
+Don’t go nuts because it will break apart after about 6 hours.
 This would be great to put in a “Sunday Sauce” which is usually started early in the morning, and consumed late afternoon with a hearty Italian red, and most importantly, beloved family and friends.

 And, if you are looking to incorporate more hygge into your life, beef braciole epitomizes the concept that the more time and love you put into a dish, the more hyggely it becomes, albeit in a slightly less Danish way.